L0v3P01s0n/PineBunny/README.md

-# BadUSB-USBGadget
+# PineBunny

-# BadUSB and hidg0 virtual device enabler for USBGadget enabled kernels.
+# An attempt to implement something similar to what a Bash Bunny does on the PinePhone (Pro)

 This is a recollection of scripts to enable the virtual /dev/hidg0 device on USBGadget enabled kernels and perform keystroke injection attacks emulating a keyboard.
-This tool is mostly useful in penetration testing assesments and engagements and the ideal devices to use this with would be any kind of Raspberry Pi model/any single board linux computer for that matter, and the PinePhone(Pro) or any other linux phone with a compatible kernel.
+This tool is mostly useful in penetration testing assesments and engagements and the ideal devices to use this with would be any kind of Raspberry Pi model/any single board linux computer for that matter, and the PinePhone (Pro) or any other linux phone with a compatible kernel.
 Even though those devices are the best ones to use, the tool should work on any device as long as it has USBGadget enabled.